utexas-public-history/tower/_posts/2016-05-01-05-krueger-untitled.md

 At the press conference held by the Austin Police Department immediately after the shooting, Chief of Police Robert Miles focused almost exclusively on the bravery of his officers and their attention to department policy.
 He likely did so for two reasons: first, to show that the department acted heroically, and second, to deflect questions about the overall preparedness and implementation of the department response.
 The bravery of the responding officers is without question.
 Their courage – not any standard plan of action – helped to eventually end Whitman’s rampage.
 The officers, however, did not have any specialized tactical training or the needed resources for clear communication.
 There was also no Incident Command System (ICS), or Unified Command, or any other framework for plan of action.

 Notably, Chief Miles was at Brackenridge Hospital during the shooting - most likely in response to the shooting of Officer Billy Paul Speed.
 He was not, however, setting up a central command post or coordinating police action.
-Miles stated of the police response during the UT Tower shooting, “In a situation like this, it all depended on independent action by officers.”[^1]
+Miles stated of the police response during the UT tower shooting, “In a situation like this, it all depended on independent action by officers.”[^1]

 <div class="image-block">
   <img src="{{ site.baseurl }}/images/posts/krueger/wire-report.jpg" />
   <p class="caption">
-    Wire report about the UT Tower shooting.
+    Wire report about the UT tower shooting.
 Ira Iscoe Papers. <span class="credit">Image courtesy of <a href="http://www.cah.utexas.edu/">Dolph Briscoe Center for American History</a></span>.
   </p>
 </div>

-The UT Tower shooting along with the Watts riots of the previous year produced a national consciousness about the need for new specialized training and resources for responding to violent events.
+The UT tower shooting along with the Watts riots of the previous year produced a national consciousness about the need for new specialized training and resources for responding to violent events.
 Across the nation, police departments reviewed their preparedness, training, and capabilities to effectively respond to such situations.
 Most found major gaps and massive issues that had to be addressed.
-Special Weapons and Tactics (SWAT) teams were developed as a direct response to the UT Tower shooting.
+Special Weapons and Tactics (SWAT) teams were developed as a direct response to the UT tower shooting.
 Since their development in the late 1960s, SWAT teams are now found in almost every police department that serves a population of over 50,000.

-One of the reasons that UT security officers lacked weapons prior to the UT Tower shooting was that institutions of higher learning such as UT did not have the right to train and commission police officers.
+One of the reasons that UT security officers lacked weapons prior to the UT tower shooting was that institutions of higher learning such as UT did not have the right to train and commission police officers.
 That was, however, soon to change.

 During the 1967 legislative session, Senator A.M.
 Aiken proposed Senate Bill 162, which was "an act providing for the protection, safety and welfare of students and employees … and for the policing of the buildings and grounds of the State institutions of higher education of this State.”[^2] The idea was to provide institutions of higher learning with police forces that would be able to adequately provide for the safety of their students.